What is the Braille Challenge?

 The Braille Challenge® is an academic competition unlike any other.
 This two-stage contest is designed to motivate blind students to emphasize their study of braille, while rewarding their success with fun-filled, but challenging, local and national events.
-Contestants of all academic and braille reading levels may take the Preliminary Contest anytime during the first two months of the year.
-Once all contests are scored and ranked, the top eligible students are invited to Los Angeles, where they match skills against the top Braille readers in the nation at the National Braille Challenge®.
+Braille Challenge contest categories include reading comprehension, writing speed and accuracy, proofreading, spelling, and reading tactile charts and graphs.

 Any visually impaired student who reads braille is eligible to participate in the preliminary Braille Challenge events, which are held from January through the end of March throughout the U.S. and Canada.
 Contests are proctored by volunteer TVIs and scored locally by volunteer transcribers, based on national guidelines.
 The preliminary round is open to students of all skills levels, but only the top-scoring 50 contestants nationally are invited to Los Angeles for the final round—two days of competition, camaraderie and fun!